khalidtab/FALAPhyl/README.md

 This is the folder with the biom files to be processed.
 Files must be in [filename].biom extension, where [filename] is the file name that is exactly the same as the other input files (biom, mapping file, and optional tree file)
 > /map/

-Optional folder with the tree file.
-Files must be in [filename].tre extension

 > input.yaml